 I came out to Footscray one night, it was when we started out in the little shop across the road.
 We had very little back in those days - it was all small donations in this one little room.
 But there was always a great spirit of welcome.
 The lawyers here do a fantastic job.
 One of my granddaughters started coming out with me when she was at school.
 She worked as a volunteer in the legal team, then she finished her law degree and came back and finished a professional year here, working for about 18 months on the team.
 Then you've got the work of the employment clinic and health clinic and everything else.
 And everyone is made welcome and safe, which is fantastic.
 I've got satisfaction out of thinking I've done a little bit to help people.
 And I've met lots of wonderful people, both refugees and volunteers.
-It's just a rewarding place to helping us understand the global issues that ultimately result in displacement, and people coming here to seek asylum.
+It's just a rewarding place to work."

-Jean Nash, Foodbank Volunteer
+- Jean Nash, Foodbank Volunteer